gammapy/gammapy/docs/detect/index.rst

 Command line tool
 -----------------

-Gammapy also provides a command line tool ``gammapy-image-ts`` for TS image computation, which can be run on the Fermi example dataset by:
+Gammapy also provides a command line tool ``gammapy image ts`` for TS image computation, which can be run on the Fermi example dataset by:

 .. code-block:: bash

     $ cd $GAMMAPY_EXTRA/datasets/fermi_survey
-    $ gammapy-image-ts all.fits.gz ts_image_0.00.fits --scale 0
+    $ gammapy image ts all.fits.gz ts_image_0.00.fits --scales 0

 The command line tool additionally requires a psf json file, where the psf shape is defined by the parameters of a triple Gaussian model.
 See also